toolness/security-adventure/README.md

 defenses against them.

-Ideally, the tutorial will also teach users about more recent innovations in browser security, such as [Content Security Policy][csp] and [HTTP Strict Transport Security][hsts].
+Ideally, the tutorial will also teach users about more recent innovations in browser security, such as [HTTP Strict Transport Security][hsts].
 It should also teach developers how to use security tools like the [Zed Attack Proxy][zap] to easily detect for vulnerabilities in their own applications.

 By the end of the tutorial, users will have familiarized themselves with a variety of types of attacks.
 The will also have familiarized themselves with